 Features of Moonlighter

 Here are some top features of the world of Moonlighter

 - Gaining Companions

 This game is from 2018.
 Quality doesn’t seem to have diminished in Moonlighter.
 The detailed pixel art graphics are phenomenal in Moonlighter.
-It’s always encouraging in games to have a way to either start over and or just go back somewhere safe.
+It’s always encouraging in games to have a way to either start over or just go back somewhere safe.
 Some call it lazy, I call it cozy.

 It’s sort of stunning to me that Digital Sun has not released or projected any new games since the release of Moonlighter.
 There is certainly no absence of talent or innovation.
 Hard to say though.
 Either way, I applaud them for creating this really neat game with the bold notion of seeing the connection between a cozy trade-sim idea and a fun pixel art dungeon-crawler.
-It has endless replay value, although a DLC whenever or new release could be alot of fun too.
-Great to see such a humble production leave a bright legacy amongst indie fans, and a great example for devs to come.
+It has endless replay value, although a DLC whenever or new release could be a lot of fun too.
+Great to see such a humble production leave a bright legacy amongst indie fans and a great example for devs to come.

 Hold Down A to Close the Review

 That’s what I have for you on Moonlighter.
-Just kinda plucked this one out of a stack, knowing that it was well praised, but in need of some research.
+Just kinda plucked this one out of a stack, knowing that it was well-praised, but in need of some research.
 If you would like to purchase this game, I have provided a link below that will supports new content.